Craners/GoogleExtension/README.md

 ## Getting Started

-This was our humble attempt at creating a modulare new tab chrome extension.
+This was our humble attempt at creating a modular new tab chrome extension.
 ## Built With
 built with love but also:
 * JavaScript
 * Html and CSS
 * JQuery

-## Contributing
+## Contributors

 Radu Stoica and Amir Kiumarsi